This article explains the access control settings for Datto NAS shares.

 Other Share Options

-- Enable Write Access for All Users: This setting changes the default setting of Write Access for Creator Only (WACO) to Write Access for All (WAA).
+- Enable Write Access for All Users: This setting changes the default setting of write access from Creator Only (WACO) to Write Access for All (WAA).

-- Enable FTP, AFP/Time Machine, NFS: Enable the protocols that you want to use to access this share.
+- Enable SFTP, AFP/Time Machine, NFS: Enable the protocols that you want to use to access this share.

 iSCSI Share Settings